 Painting, or screening, mechanical units and service equipment to blend with the overall exterior color of the building, in accordance with City standards.
-Placing such equipment near secondary elevations out of view from the public right-of-way.
+Placing such equipment near secondary elevations out of view from the setting that are important in defining the historic character of the site or the National Register East Lawrence Industrial Historic District.